RachaelBryant/Anime-Analysis/README.md

 ![animepic](https://user-images.githubusercontent.com/65221687/223345024-103830fc-8b96-4003-832c-47191a4d0ed8.jpg)

+### Objective:

-Classifying the synopses of animes as according to the MyAnimeList dataset according to the score of the anime was the primary directive of this project.
-Jupyter notebok, Amazon Web Services and Google Collaboration were used to create this project.
+Classifying the synopses of animes as according to the MyAnimeList dataset according to the score of the anime and creating a recommendation system.

+### Services utilized:

+Analyses were performed on Jupyter notebok, Amazon Web Services and Google Collaboration.
 This dataset was chosen from Kaggle, scrapped in 2022 and contained descriptive attributes of the anime (type, genre, themes, source, duration, score, and rank, etc.).

+### EDA of MYANIMELIST and Box Office Mojo:

-While exploring the data, it was discovered that comedy was the most depicted genre, TV was the most depicted type, and Toei animation is the most prolific studio.
+Comedy was the most depicted genre, TV was the most depicted type, and Toei animation is the most prolific studio.
 However, there was not a high correlation between these fatures according to the correlation matrix heatmap.
 In order to compare the highly scored anime with the highest grossing movies, the Box Office Mojo site was scrapped using Beautiful Soup and explored.

+### Preparation of Data:

 While preparing the data for modeling NLK (Natural Language Toolkit) was utilized in tokenizing, lemmatization, and navigating stop words in the text.
 After conducting a train-test split on the data in order to properly validate the models, the data was standardized using StandardScaler and then vectorized using CountVectorizer.
 FreqDist from the NLK package aided in displaying the most frequent words that appear throughout the tweets (source, one, one, write, mal).

+### Modeling:

 Basic Logistic Regression, Support Vector Machines, Stochastic Gradient Descent, Random Forest, Naive Nayes, and K-nearest Neighbors models were tested first.
 Although the highest recall recorded was only .50, hypertuning was performed on Random Forest, logistic Regression and Multinomial Naive Bayes, which is known for working well with NLP data.
 Unsupervised K-Means was also performed, which found 9 clusters and depicted them in a visualization, as well as word2vec which utilized t-distributed stochastic neighbor embedding (t-SNE) to show the distance of the words well.

+### Recommendation System:

-The last aspect was a recommendation system that takes in a name of an anime and gives 10 examples of similar anime in terms of genre and lists their scores.
-Overall, the models were quite low even the highest which was the hypertuned Logistic Regression model, so I don't recommend them.
-I recommend going through the data to add where Nan and Null is located as well as comparing the site against the recommendation system created here.
-The descriptive data can used well in writing synopses as well as marketing future anime well to gain new viewership to their site.
+The recommendation system that takes in a name of an anime and gives 10 examples of similar anime in terms of genre and lists their scores.

 ## Overview